MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_pco_value.md

 ### -field Size

-The length of the PCO value that is valid in <b>PcoData</b>, which will be octets 3 (octet 1 to 3) + m*protocol element length + n*container element length.
-This is defined in the 3GPP TS24.008 spec, Section 10.5, since PCO is Type 4 information.
+The length of the PCO value that is valid in <b>PcoData</b>, which will be octets 3 (octet 1 to 3) + (m * protocol element length) + (n * container element length).
+This is defined in the 3GPP TS24.008 spec, Section 10.5 because PCO is Type 4 information.

 ### -field Type